Your questions about counselling

 Counselling is a chance to talk regularly (usually 50 minutes weekly) with the same counsellor who can support you and help you talk about your feelings and experiences.

-Our services in Sutton and Merton provide face-to-face counselling to ages 11-25.
-Our Croydon service is open to ages 14-25.
+Our services in Sutton and Merton provide face-to-face counselling to ages 11-25 and our Croydon service offers face-to-face counselling to ages 14-25.

 Our Croydon face-to-face counselling service is self-referral which means if you are aged between 14-25, you can sign yourself up for counselling.
 Our counselling services in Merton and Sutton also accepts self-referrals.
 If you’re aged 11-13, we will need your parent/carer to consent to your referral.
 All self-referrals can be made through our website: www.talkofftherecord.org/sign-up

 If you are referred through CAMHS, we will make contact within a few days to check that you would like counselling with us and when you can meet with a counsellor.
 If you refer yourself, then we will contact you to attend an initial assessment (this is likely to be with someone different from the person who will be your regular counsellor).
 There may be a wait for a regular counselling space, to check waiting times or ask anything, please call or email us.